Lenan/dotfiles/README.md

 # Personal dotfiles
 These are my personal dotfiles.
-If you want to use my setup/colors, you're on your own :P
+If you want to use my setup/colors, you're on your own :P<br>
 Quicknote: I have 2 monitors, both with a resolution of 2560x1440.
 I'm guessing the themes will look terrible on anything below that resolution.

-##My ''default'' programs:
+## My ''default'' programs:
 * [AwesomeWM(git)](https://awesomewm.org)
 * [kitty](https://sw.kovidgoyal.net/kitty/)
 * [fish](http://fishshell.com/)